hanpama/gqg/README.md

 }
 ```

-Now, You can implement the resolver and pass the resolver instance to a function `createGraphQLSchema`
+Now, You can implement `PostResolver` and pass the resolver instance to a function `createGraphQLSchema`
 which is also created by GQG.

 ```ts